wi5nia/TechnicalCommunityContent/Advanced Analytics/Power BI/Power BI HOL.md

 1. Check **CompanyName**, **ContactName**, and **Phone** to add these fields to the table visualization.

-	> You can resize the table visualization as desired by dragging the directional located at the edges of the element.
+	> You can resize the table visualization as desired by dragging the directional handles located around its edges.

 	![Selecting fields in the Customers table](Images/portal-select-customer-fields-01.png)